Things To Do

-Shintomi is a quaint town located in Miyazaki Prefecture, Japan.
-It is known for its beautiful countryside scenery and traditional Japanese architecture.
-The town is surrounded by lush greenery and is a popular destination for nature lovers and hikers.
+Shintomi is a small town located in Miyazaki Prefecture, Japan, known for its picturesque landscapes and rich agricultural heritage.
+The town is surrounded by lush greenery and rice paddies, providing a serene atmosphere for visitors seeking tranquility.
+Shintomi is also recognized for its local festivals, which showcase traditional Japanese culture and community spirit.

 Spend a day exploring around